populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 </details>

-Once the config file has been written, save it with an appropriate name (e.g. `fewgenomes-test.toml`) in a directory that makes sense on your local machine.
+Once the config file has been written, save it with an appropriate name (e.g. `bioheart-test.toml`) in a directory that makes sense on your local machine.
 In the following step we will be using `analysis-runner` to submit the job and point it to the config file we have just written.

 ## 3. Submitting an analysis job
 Now that we have a config file, we can submit an analysis job.
 To do this we will use the `analysis-runner` tool.
 The `analysis-runner` tool is a command line tool that is used to submit analysis jobs to the cloud.